-First there was the mix-up of the Master doing things in ‘The King’s Demons’ before ‘Black Orchid’ in the ‘Black Orchid’ novelization.
-Then it was a mix-up of the Master using Ogrons and Sea Devils in both ‘The Sea-Devils’ and ‘The Space War’ novelizations.
+First there was the mix-up of the Master doing things in ‘The King’s Demons’ before ‘Black Orchid’ in the ‘Black Orchid’ novelization; then it was a mix-up of the Master using Ogrons and Sea Devils in both ‘The Sea-Devils’ and ‘The Space War’ novelizations.
 Now there’s this mix-up of introductions! 😀

 Incidentally, the book illustrations by Alan Willow are pretty good in the Target novelization.
-I especially like it when seeing scenes recreated from the TV story such as the Doctor and Jo being inside a police car driven by Auton policemen as well as the Nestene creature appearing at the end.
+I especially like it when seeing scenes recreated from the TV story including the Doctor and Jo being inside a police car driven by Auton policemen as well as the Nestene creature appearing at the end.

 In the ‘Terror of the Autons’ novelization, we have the name of the Nestene planet given to us by Terrance Dicks!
 Wow!
 And it turns out to be called Polymos!
 I’m surprised this name for the Autons’ planet hasn’t come up again in the TV series.
 How come the Autons’ planet isn’t mentioned on TV?!

 Also in the Target novelization, Philips dresses up as a crown whilst he’s at the circus at the Master’s command.
-A bit odd to read in the novelization, considering Philips didn’t dress up as a clown in the TV version.
+A bit odd to read that in the novelization, considering Philips didn’t dress up as a clown in the TV version.
 It’s very intriguing how Terrance uses that approach in the novelization compared to TV.

 I like how Jo gets caught by the Master when investigating Rex Farrel’s plastic factory in the novelization.
-In the TV story, she accidentally knocks things over and sheepishly comes out for the Master to hypnotise her.
+In the TV story, she accidentally knocked things over and sheepishly comes out for the Master to hypnotise her.
 In the novelization, Jo actually tries to run away after making her accident.

 At the end of Chapter 3 of the story, Jo brings in the bomb in the ammunition box herself for the Doctor to open it in his lab rather than have it be found in Philip’s car as in the TV story.
-The reveal that it is a bomb before Jo frantically trying to open it under the Master’s control is effective in book.
+The reveal that it is a bomb before Jo frantically tries to open it under the Master’s control is effective in the book.

 I enjoyed the stuff in the novelization where Albert Goodge is thinking about his lunch and how he reacts to having boiled eggs during his working day. 😀 It was also interesting to read Rex Farrel’s father as a character, since he seems fiercely firm in his doubts about his son in charge of his factory.

-A significant omission from the TV story into the novelization is the removal of Brownrose, the civil servant in the British Ministry under Lord Rowland.
+A significant omission from the TV story in the novelization is the removal of Brownrose, the civil servant in the British Ministry under Lord Rowland.
 Quite frankly, I’m glad Brownrose wasn’t included in the novelization.
 He didn’t serve the tale at all as his role is given to the Brigadier instead.

 There are small additions given in the novelization by Terrance Dicks compared to the TV version.
 These include the Doctor riding a roundabout whilst at the circus looking for Professor Philips.
 There’s also more detail given regarding the distribution of the daffodils by the Autons to the public.

 In the novelization, the Brigadier makes the suggestion of mass producing the machine the Doctor used to destroy the Autons in their first invasion of Earth.
 The Doctor points out to the Brigadier that the Autons may have evolved a defence since then.
-I did like how the Doctor explains it in the book.
+I did like how the Doctor explained it in the book.

 Like I said, the Nestene creature arrives on Earth and appears in the form of a tentacle creature similar to the one in ‘Spearhead From Space’ as illustrated by Alan Willow.
-This is different in the TV story as it never appeared in corporal form due to the special effect deemed as unconvincing to see.
+This is different in the original TV version as it never appeared in corporal form due to the special effect deemed as unconvincing to see.